MSc/Postgraduate Diploma/Postgraduate Certificate Human Resource Management (International)

 Course tutors come from a mix of academic and practitioner backgrounds.

-For more information, see our glossary of teaching and learning terms.
+See our full glossary of learning and teaching terms.

 Taught modules are delivered over a two semester period (between September and April), with the dissertation forming the main element in the summer term.

 Part-time paid employment

-For more detail see our full glossary of assessment terms.
+See our full glossary of assessment terms.

-Student membership of the CIPD comes with the programme, and the University pays your membership fees for your year of study.
+Student membership of the CIPD comes with the course, and the University pays your membership fees for your year of study.
 Most tutors on the course are CIPD members.

-You will have access to a wide range of facilities to enhance your learning experience.
+You'll have access to a wide range of facilities to enhance your learning experience.
 This includes:

 - the facilities at Bristol Business School, including our postgraduate study rooms and computer labs